FTIR PACKAGE | FOURIER-TRANSFORM INFRARED

 - Product should consist of: grape or apple must, grape wine, cider or pear cider: no added flavorings, no added alcohol or other adjuvant (e.g. no port-type or fortified products, no flavored ciders, no berry wine, etc.):

 - FTIR is not available for ice wine must and late harvest must.

 - FTIR is not available for ice cider must.

 - FTIR is not available for “strong” wines such as fortified wines, aperitifs, liqueurs, mistelles, port-type wines, etc.

 - FTIR is not available for fire ciders and aperitif ciders.

-- FTIR is not available for oxidized wines and orange wines.
+- FTIR is not available for oxidized wines.

 - Products must not have undergone “abnormal” processing such as strong deacidification, heating (fire cider), etc.